Kent McCord: Life and career

 McCord was elected to the national board of directors of the Screen Actors Guild in 1972 and was on the board for 11 years.
 He was the first national vice president while on the National Board of Directors.

 McCord appeared as a downed fighter ace on the 1970s series Baa Baa Black Sheep.
 In 1980, he played Troy on the television series Galactica 1980.
-Two years later, Webb tabbed him for a new Dragnet series he was ready to launch, with McCord to play the partner to Webb's Joe Friday.
+Two years later, Webb tapped him and former co-star Martin Milner for a new Dragnet series he was preparing, with McCord and Milner to reprise their characters from Adam-12, now promoted to detectives.
 Webb died in December 1982, however, before any of the episodes he wrote could be produced.
 In 1982, McCord played Mr. Unger on Airplane II: The Sequel.
 In 1989, he co-starred on the crime drama Unsub.

-He re-teamed with Martin Milner, his co-star in Adam-12, in the cable TV-movie Nashville Beat (1990), originally shown on The Nashville Network.
+McCord re-teamed with Martin Milner in the cable TV-movie Nashville Beat (1990), originally shown on The Nashville Network.
+The story was co-written by McCord, who played an LAPD detective who works with his former partner, played by Milner, in Nashville, Tennessee.

 In 1990, McCord appeared in the film Predator 2 as Captain Pilgrim.
-He played John Reynolds in Return of the Living Dead 3 (1993).
+Three years later he played John Reynolds in Return of the Living Dead 3 (1993).

 From 1994 to 1995, McCord played the recurring role of Scott Keller on seaQuest DSV.
-He appeared in three episodes of JAG, and more recently, became a semi-regular guest star on Farscape, where he played two versions (one human and one alien appearing in the physical form of the human) of the same character, Jack Crichton from 1999 to 2003, appearing in all four seasons.
+He appeared in three episodes of JAG, and teamed with Martin Milner again in the Diagnosis: Murder episode "Murder Blues."
+More recently, McCord became a semi-regular guest star on Farscape, where he played two versions (one human and one alien appearing in the physical form of the human) of the same character, Jack Crichton from 1999 to 2003, appearing in all four seasons.
 He played Deputy U.S. Marshal Jack Hendricks on the series Renegade.